arokem/2017-02-10-isb/slides.md

 - Conversations about the science and the software
 - In the context of the software implementation
--

 ---

 # Re-usable

 - Use a clear and accessible data usage license

+--

-- Allow re-use as much as human-subjects considerations allow
+- Allow re-use as much as human subjects considerations allow

+--

 - Use standard data formats, and community standards

 ---